From True’s 17 October 2010 issue.

 On the whole, This is True readers are a pretty technically savvy bunch: many of you use “tracking” email addresses — addresses which readers have used only to subscribe to my newsletter(s) — and I’ve had a number of reports this week from readers who have received spam to those unique addresses.
 That’s obviously a big concern to me.

 I use the industry leader “Email Service Provider” (or ESP), AWeber, for all of my lists (except, for technical reasons, the Premium — paid — list).
-I’ve used them since 2006 for “blog notification” email subscriptions for my personal blog, for Cranky Customer, for Jumbo Joke, and several other minor lists.
+I’ve used them since 2006 for “blog notification” email subscriptions for my personal blog, Cranky Customer, Jumbo Joke, the True Stella Awards, and several other minor lists.
 I moved This is True there in December 2009, when I started having significant service problems with the former industry leader, Lyris.

 A Constant Target